 That's the key to making a successful transition happen.

 This is the most influential success factor.
 Typically, culture is also the most difficult one to change because any organisation takes years to develop one.
 A professional can solve this problem by first analysing what the challenges are and then design an appropriate response to the situation.
 Agile works appropriately with a collaborative and team-based culture where the people are clear in sharing thoughts and ideas and not afraid to make mistakes.

-An Agile transition should be smooth and productive for which any organisation needs to pay attention to these top 5 factors.
-Companies need to properly understand and plan to make an Agile change in the way they work, accommodate their resources and employees, maintain their infrastructure, avoid micromanagement, and let people interact with each other.
+For an Agile transition to be successful , organisations must fall in line with these top 5 factors that we have outlined above.
+Leaders who are driving the transition must change the ways in which they work, optimize resources and employees, maintain their infrastructure, avoid micromanagement, and let people interact with each other.
 Once these are taken care of, the rest will fall into place, leading to a successful Agile transformation.